dasarpai/old.dasarpai.github.io/_dsblog/2025-04-25-6266-Whisper_ Large-Scale-Weak-Supervision-Speech-Recognition.md

     *   On English speech recognition benchmarks, zero-shot Whisper models often outperform supervised models when evaluated out-of-distribution (Table 2).
     *   Whisper achieves a "new state of the art of 29.1 BLEU zero-shot" on the X→en subset of CoVoST2 for speech translation.

-1.  **Comparison to Human Performance:** The study includes a comparison of Whisper's robustness to human performance, finding that the best zero-shot Whisper models approach human accuracy and robustness (Figure 2).
+1.  **Comparison to Human Performance:** The study includes a comparison of Whisper's robustness to human performance, finding that the best zero-shot Whisper models approach human accuracy and robustness.
 This suggests that the robustness gap observed in prior models on out-of-distribution data can be closed with large-scale weak supervision.
 2.  **Strategies for Long-Form Transcription:** The paper describes heuristics developed to improve the reliability of transcribing long audio segments, which relies on accurate timestamp prediction.
 These include using beam search with temperature fallback, voice activity detection, and previous text conditioning.
 3.  **Text Normalization:** The authors acknowledge the challenge of evaluating zero-shot models on diverse datasets with varying transcription styles and introduce a text normalizer designed to mitigate the impact of innocuous formatting differences on metrics like Word Error Rate (WER).
 They release the code for this normalizer.